Social

 The study on conversational habits published in Personality and Social Psychology Bulletin explores two key biases: the “reticence bias” and…

-Make time for meaningful social connections increases happiness
+Spending time on real social connections boosts happiness

 Esther Perel suggests that to increase happiness, you should make time for meaningful social connections.
 Whether through spontaneous gatherings or…